wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 You can filter events and then export the results into a PDF or CSV report.
 Wallarm will email the custom report to the specified address.

+PDF is a classic report good for the history or presenting to the head of security etc. CSV is good for the analytical purposes.
+You can use it for creating dashboards, getting unique attacker IPs, the list of attacked API hosts/applications, etc.

 ## Create report

 1. At the **Events** tab, [filter][link-using-search] the events.